-Before you make the switch from a sole proprietorship or any other structure, learn about the tax rules for an S Corp and if S Corp self employment tax is even a thing to worry about.
+Before you make the switch from a sole proprietorship or any other structure, learn about S Corp and Self Employment Tax, rules for S Corp taxes, and if S Corp self employment tax is even a thing to worry about.

 What is an S Corp?